Benbb96/sql-where-in-generator/README.md

 You can use this web app to generates a SQL WHERE IN clause based on an input of text and copy the output to your clipboard.

-You can also save your generated clauses into history (not stored in localStorage).
+You can also save your generated clauses into history (saved in localStorage).

 ![Demo screenshot of the app](demo.png "Demo screenshot of the app")